Home » Gear » Maintenance » Motorcycle Tyre Pumps and Inflators

 The Smallest Motorcycle Tyre Inflator

 If you’re off on an adventure, you might want to pack a compact pump to enable you to get your tyres up to pressure should you get a puncture.
-Here are two great lightweight options.
+Here are three great lightweight options.

 Smart Air Pump Portable Compressor

 This pump measuring a mere 18cm and weighing 336g, is a portable tyre inflator with additional perks.
 This mini electric pump makes use of automated inflation, so just preset your target tyre pressure and it will do the rest.
 It also features a handy LED torch and doubles as a power bank for your smartphone.
 Its tiny size and multiple features make it a great choice for any journey.
+It’s our Best Pick because it does everything.

 Price from £39.99